-Hot dogs, franks, weiners, weenies, or redhots.
-Whatever they're called and however they're topped, hot dogs are a perennial favorite of Americans across the country.
-They're also a classic staple for those on a budget -- even when dining out; hot dogs are often one of the least expensive options on the menu.
-In celebration of National Hot Dog Day, Cheapism set out to find 25 highly rated hot dog joints that offer a basic dog for less than $5.
+Franks, wieners, weenies, or redhots -- whatever they're called and however they're topped, hot dogs are a perennial favorite of Americans across the country.
+They're also a classic staple for those on a budget -- even when dining out.
+Hot dogs are often one of the least-expensive options on the menu.
+In celebration of tubed meats, Cheapism is featuring 25 highly rated hot dog joints that offer a basic dog for $5 or less -- in most cases.
 The result is a mix of classic shacks and shops that have survived for more than a century, along with newcomers that are testing diners' palates with unique flavors and exotic meats.

 Related: 18 Standout State Fairs With Free Attractions

-El Guero Canelo has three locations in Tucson, serving traditional Mexican cuisine along with a Sonoran-style hot dog ($2.79) -- a hot dog wrapped in bacon, grilled, and topped with pinto beans, tomatoes, onions, jalapeño salsa, mustard, and mayo.
+El Guero Canelo has four locations in Tucson, serving traditional Mexican cuisine along with a Sonoran-style hot dog ($3.50) -- a hot dog wrapped in bacon, grilled, and topped with pinto beans, tomatoes, onions, jalapeño salsa, mustard, and mayo.
 It's served stuffed inside a bun so that even the ends are covered in bread.

-Pink's started as a hot dog cart in West Hollywood more than 70 years ago.
+Pink's started as a hot dog cart in West Hollywood more than 75 years ago.
 Over time, a storefront replaced the cart and Pink's also makes appearances at county fairs and amusement parks across the country.
-There are several options to choose from within a $5 budget, including a chili dog (with or without sauerkraut), a Guadalajara dog, and the "super special" mushroom Swiss cheese dog.
+There are several options to choose from within a $5 budget, including a chili dog (with or without sauerkraut), a chili cheese dog, and a Guadalajara dog.
 Standard dogs are 6 inches long, but stretch dogs, in 9- or 12-inch lengths, are also available, along with burgers and plenty of sides.

-Biker Jim's serves a $5 all-beef hot dog, but you could also splurge a little and grab one of the less common varieties that have made the shop famous.
-Alaskan reindeer or pheasant dogs are $5.50.
-For $6.50, try wild boar, elk jalapeño cheddar, duck cilantro, southwest buffalo, or a rattlesnake and pheasant combo.
+A little above our $5 target, Biker Jim's serves a $6 all-beef hot dog.
+But that’s just for openers.
+Its menu of exotic dogs makes it a “must” for our list.
+Diners can splurge a little more and grab one of the hot dogs that have made the shop famous.
+Alaskan reindeer dogs are $8.
+For $7.50, try wild boar, elk jalapeño cheddar, duck cilantro, southwest buffalo, or a rattlesnake and pheasant combo.

 Blackie's opened in 1928 and has kept things simple since.
 The menu has just the basics: hot dogs, hamburgers, a few drinks, and ice cream cones or shakes.
 Locals love it, especially the homemade hot relish, and cheap meal enthusiasts will find it hard to argue with $2 hot dogs and $4 shakes.

-Gene and Jude's makes the bare essentials -- hot dogs and fries -- and makes them well.
-A dog with fries costs $2.69 while a double dog with fries is $3.44, and comes with a choice of mustard, relish, onions, and sport peppers.
+In this Windy City suburb, Gene and Jude's makes the bare essentials -- hot dogs and fries -- and makes them well.
+A dog with fries costs $2.93 while a double dog with fries is $3.58, and comes with a choice of mustard, relish, onions, and sport peppers.
 But don't bother looking for ketchup.
 As is Chicago's tradition when it comes to hot dogs, Gene and Jude's doesn't offer it -- and hasn't since opening more than 60 years ago.

 Coney Island dogs in Michigan are topped with chili, cheese, and onions.
 American Coney Island and Lafayette Coney Island are two of the best known purveyors of this local classic.
 They're long-standing rivals set next to each other in downtown Detroit.
 Which is best?
 With prices of just a few bucks apiece, grab one from each shop and conduct your own taste test.